NikolaiRadke/Nokolino_diy/howto_compile/README.md

 ### Peparing your Arduino

-1. Connect your Arduino to your System.
+1. Connect your Arduino to your system.
 2. Open ``` File > Examples > ArduinoISP > ArduinoISP ```.
 3. Upload the sketch.